top of page

 16 Things To Know Before Your Next Trip To Iceland | The Organised Explorers

-05. Tipping is not required.
-Of course you can always leave a little something for exceptional service, but it's not expected.
+Tipping is not required in Iceland, as service charges are usually included.
+Of course you can always leave a small tip for exceptional service, but it's not expected.

-06. You won't need to carry much cash with you.
-Most of the shops and fuel stations you'll visit will take card.
-So keep this in mind when it's time to exchange your money to ISK.
+You won’t need to carry much cash with you.
+Credit and debit cards are accepted almost everywhere, including fuel stations and remote shops, so keep this in mind when it's time to exchange your currency to ISK.

 Iceland Travel Guide: 16 Things To Know Before Your Next Trip To Iceland | The Organised Explorers

-11. Your experience will be different from one season to the next.
-If you visit in winter, expect lots of snow, plan a tour of the ice caves and be prepared to see the northern lights.
-But if you visit during the summer months, you'll get to experience the midnight sun, see the lush green grass and spot some cute little puffins and even some whales.
+Your experience can differ from one season to the next.
+If you visit during winter, expect lots of snow, plan a tour of the ice caves and be prepared to see the Northern Lights.
+In summer, you can enjoy the midnight sun, see lush green landscapes, spot some cute puffins and even plan a whale watching tour.

 Iceland Travel Guide: 16 Things To Know Before Your Next Trip To Iceland | The Organised Explorers

-14. Iceland is such a beautiful country that you will want to stop every few minutes to take pictures.
-But make sure to look up from the camera and enjoy the view.
+Iceland is such a beautiful country that you will want to stop every few minutes to take pictures.
+And whilst Iceland is incredibly photogenic, don’t spend the entire trip behind a camera.
+Be sure to look up from the camera and soak in the views.

 Iceland Travel Guide: 16 Things To Know Before Your Next Trip To Iceland | The Organised Explorers